 This extended media course focuses on adult students familiar with traditional sculpture practices or comfortable with the challenge of acquiring a new set of design and fabrication skills.
 By taking a hands-on approach, students “dive in” to the art of soldering, electronic theory, prototyping, and hardware hacking.

 The goal of this class is to explore the fundamental uses of electric and electronic devices and circuits used in creating works of kinetic art.
 Examples include timers, oscillators, motors, electromagnetic coils, sensors, LEDs, transistor switches, loudspeakers, microphones, amplifiers, and more.
 Students leave the class with several small-scale electronic sculpture studies that they can refer to in their future work.

 Skills: Soldering, prototyping, PCB and breadboard construction, sourcing and identifying parts, reading schematics and data sheets, circuit bending, and electronic design theory.

 The Experimental Luthier

-This workshop covers traditional, lesser known, and new experimental approaches to string musical instrument design and performance.
+This workshop covers traditional, lesser known, and new experimental approaches to stringed musical instrument design and performance.
 Half of the time is spent reviewing the works of master instrument designers and half of the time is spent preparing (modifying) a stringed instrument that each student brings to class.
-I supply each student with an experimenting kit which includes a kora bridge, a tromba marina bridge, spring raddles to attach to low strings, damping material, and a scraper bow.
-We also build contact mics and rosin bows.
+I supply each student with an experimenting kit which includes a kora bridge, a tromba marina bridge, spring rattles to attach to low strings, damping material, and a scraper bow.
+We also build contact microphones and rosin bows.
 It’s quite a noisy, intensive, and informative afternoon.

-Skills: Acoustic theory, instrument design history, basic woodworking, basic electronics, custom 2d laser fabrication, instrument maintenance, performance techniques.
+Skills: Acoustic theory, instrument design history, basic woodworking, basic electronics, digital design (laser cutter), instrument maintenance, performance techniques.